kostamat011/Slagalica-Windows-Game/README.md

 # Slagalica-Windows-Game
-Recreation of famous Serbian TV Show game Slagalica for Windows Download Installer or portable version in ZIP
+Recreation of famous Serbian TV Show game Slagalica for Windows<br>
+Download Installer or portable version in ZIP

 Game consists of 6 mini-games: